Deleting files in MS-DOS without a prompt

 To suppress the prompting use the deltree command and add the tag /y, as shown in the example below that deletes all files in the Windows temp directory.

 deltree c:\windows\temp\*.* /y

-Note: This does not work in all versions of Windows and MS-DOS.
+Note: The above command does not work in all versions of Windows and MS-DOS.

 If this command does not work we would recommend that you create a batch file with the below command in the batch file.